Educational Options

 Parent and Youth Helpline

-The California Parent and Youth Helpline provide support and resource referrals to parent and youth during the current COVID-19 pandemic, 7-days a week from 8:00 a.m. to 8:00 p.m.
-Call or text 1-855-4APARENT (855-427-2736) for services in English, Spanish and other languages.
+The California Parent and Youth Helpline provide support and resource referrals to parents and youth during the COVID-19 pandemic, 7 days a week from 8:00 a.m. to 8:00 p.m.
+Call or text 1-855-4APARENT (855-427-2736) for services in English, Spanish, and other languages.
 For more information, please visit https://caparentyouthhelpline.org/.

 Lifeline Resources